jeffshaver/brief.js/README.md

 ```

 ```
-Element.prototype.matchesSelector
+Element.prototype.matchesSelector // or one of it's prefixed verisons
 ```
-(or one of it's prefixed verisons)

 Usage